ggustin93/ghostly-plus-dashboard/memory-bank/progress.md

   - Removed duplicate `/api` prefixes in frontend API client
   - Added proper nginx location blocks for both `/api/` and `/v1/` paths
   - Created consistent API path structure across entire application

+### Data Presentation in UX/UI Specifications (Therapist Persona):
+- **Evolution**: The structure and numbering of data tables within the Therapist Persona section of `docs/00_PROJECT_DEFINITION/UX_UI_specifications.md` were refined.
+- **Details**:
+    - Key feature categories were logically reordered.
+    - Data tables were renumbered sequentially (3.1.1 through 3.1.5) to align with the new feature order.
+    - The former "Table 3.1.2: Intervention Adherence & Contextual Data" was removed, as its specific data points were deemed redundant or better integrated into other feature descriptions or general session notes, streamlining the documented data requirements.
+    - Minor textual clarifications, like adding "- Main interface" to the Therapist persona overview, were incorporated.
+- **Rationale**: To improve clarity, reduce redundancy, and ensure a more logical flow of information in the specifications guiding UI/UX development for the therapist interface.

 ### C3D Upload and EMG Analysis UI:
 - **Initial implementation**: Basic file upload component with minimal options